mbbischoff/website/_posts/2019-01-7-professional-ghostbusting.md

 ----

 I wrote this blog post for myself as much as for anyone else.
-If you’re ever waiting for a message from me, feel free to link to this piece in your polite follow-up.
+If you’re ever waiting for a message from me, feel free to link to this piece in your polite follow up.
 I swear I won’t mind.
 None of us are perfect at this stuff.
 We’re all human, even if we sometimes ghost our coworkers. ✌️